CDelc/MultiworldGG/worlds/simpsonshitnrun/docs/setup_en.md

 - Go to the Archipelago/output folder and choose the .zip that was created when you clicked Generate (should be the newest one)
 - Click Create Room and wait for it to spin up.
 This is the room.
 You're good to go once there's a line that says /connect multiworld.gg:{port}

-Note: You can also self host an MultiworldGG game server, but that's outside the scope of this guide.
+Note: You can also self host a MultiworldGG game server, but that's outside the scope of this guide.

 # Install Lucas' Mod Manager, the lmlm mod, and the client/memory monitor mod.